atlas-outreach-data-tools/atlasopenmagic/README.md

 # **Atlas Open Magic** 🪄📊

-**Atlas Open Magic** is a Python package designed to simplify working with ATLAS Open Data by providing utilities to manage metadata and URL mappings efficiently.
+**Atlas Open Magic** is a Python package made to simplify working with ATLAS Open Data by providing utilities to manage metadata and URLs for streaming the data.

----

-## **Features**

-- **Metadata Retrieval**:
-  - Retrieve metadata for datasets using a user-friendly API.
-  - Access specific fields or full metadata entries for datasets.

-- **URL Mapping**:
-  - Map dataset IDs to their corresponding URLs for efficient file access.

----

 ## **Installation**
 You can install this package using `pip`.
-(Include the installation instructions based on your distribution method.)

 ```bash
 pip install atlasopenmagic